Medically reviewed in March 2023

-Millions of Americans have developed addictions to prescription opioid painkillers in recent years, and hundreds of thousands more have become addicted to heroin.
-People with this drug addiction could be your neighbor, your friend or even a close family member.
+Millions of Americans have developed addictions to prescription opioid painkillers in recent years and hundreds of thousands more have become addicted to heroin.
+People with this substance use disorder could be your neighbor, your friend, or even a close family member.

 Signs of opioid intoxication

 When someone takes opioids, molecules of the drug attach to sections of cells called opioid receptors.
-This serves to block pain a person is experiencing, but it also creates a pleasurable sensation of euphoria and can even affect breathing.
-Here’s what to look for if you suspect someone is high on opioids.
+This serves to block pain a person may be experiencing.
+It also creates a pleasurable sensation of euphoria and can even affect breathing.
+Here’s what to look for if you suspect someone is high on opioids:

 - Drowsiness